- Pledges and Setup Process

 Faction #5 (Druids) and faction #8 (Dragon Riders) are not considered separate main factions, and can be joined in addition to a main factions!

-Any number of players in a faction may also be Dragon Riders.
-Up to two players in a main faction may become a Druid.
+Any number of positions in a faction may also be Dragon Riders.
+Up to two positions in a main faction may become a Druid.

 Any position in a faction which is not a Dragon Rider or a Druid will get a mark of power on the sixth production.
-(If you already have a mark of power, you can give this to another player in the position.)
+(If your main character already has a mark of power, you can give this to another character in the position.)

 Everyone must join their faction before the end of King’s Peace, or within the first month of play if they join the game late.